EDII Supported Artisan Wins National Honour for Mashroo Revival, Despite Odds

 Bhojrajbhai said, “Winning this award is a proud moment not just for me, but for every Mashroo weaver who has worked to keep this tradition alive.
 With EDII’s support, I was able to revive a design close to my heart and take our craft to the national stage.”

-With champions like Bhojrajbhai and institutions like EDII bridging tradition with opportunity, the threads of India’s textile heritage are not just preserved; they are woven into the fabric of the nation’s future.
+With champions like Bhojrajbhai and institutions like EDII bridging tradition with opportunity, India’s textile heritage not only preserves itself but also weaves into the fabric of the nation’s future.

 About Entrepreneurship Development Institute of India (EDII)

-The Entrepreneurship Development Institute of India (EDII), Ahmedabad, was set up in 1983 as an autonomous and not-for-profit Institute with the support of apex financial institutions – the IDBI Bank Ltd., IFCI Ltd., ICICI Bank Ltd., and State Bank of India (SBI).
+Apex financial institutions—IDBI Bank Ltd., IFCI Ltd., ICICI Bank Ltd., and State Bank of India (SBI)—set up the Entrepreneurship Development Institute of India (EDII), Ahmedabad, in 1983 as an autonomous and not-for-profit institute.
 The Government of Gujarat pledged twenty-three acres of land on which stands the majestic and sprawling EDII Campus.
-EDII has been recognised as the CENTRE OF EXCELLENCE by the Ministry of Skill Development and Entrepreneurship, Government of India.
+The Ministry of Skill Development and Entrepreneurship, Government of India, has recognised EDII as the CENTRE OF EXCELLENCE.

 Online Internship with Certification